 The flows in Nebraska streams have several different sources.
-Snowmelt in the Rocky Mountains provides springtime flows for the Platte River as it enters Nebraska.
+Snowmelt in the Rocky Mountains west of Nebraska provides springtime flows for the Platte River as it enters Nebraska.
 Variations in the amount of winter snowpack have a profound impact on discharges, but so also can the timing and amount of releases from dams in Nebraska, Wyoming, and Colorado.
 Runoff from precipitation is the source of many of the peak flows in Nebraska streams.
 Runoff is greatest on soils with low infiltration rates and/or high slopes.
 As such, many streams in eastern Nebraska have 'flashy' discharges characterized by high flows immediately following large precipitation events.
 Streams with headwaters in the Sand Hills are characterized by steady flows year-round because high infiltration rates in the sandy soils limit runoff and provide constant groundwater discharge to streams.

-Average daily streamflow values were higher than the 30-year average for most of Nebraska's streams in water year 2010 (Fig. 18).
-The highest discharges occurred in Red Willow Creek and other tributaries to the Republican River, Elkhorn River and its tributaries, North Platte River, White River, and Little Nemaha River.
-Flows were above average in all other streams except the West Fork of the Big Blue River, Pumpkin Creek, and several tributaries and canals of the Republican River that enter Nebraska from Colorado and Kansas.
+Average daily streamflow values were generally higher than the 30-year average for most of Nebraska's streams in water year 2011 (Fig. 18).
+In water year 2011, the flow of water on the North Platte River was 253% of the 30 year average at the State Line.
+These high flows resulted in flooding for the city of North Platte, as well as other smaller towns along the river.
+Flows were above average in most streams, except for streams in the southeast part of Nebraska, various tributaries of the Republican River, and the South Platte River at Julesburg, CO.
 Little or no flow was observed in Lodgepole Creek.